Skip to main content

 Voice Security, Deepfake Detection, Dataset Evaluation, and Meta-Analysis

-Kevin graduated from the University of Florida with a BS in Mechanical Engineering and an MS in Computer Science Engineering.
-He is continuing his studies at UF pursuing his PhD under the advisement of Dr. Patrick Traynor.
-At the Florida Institute for Cybersecurity (FICS), he is working on detecting audio deepfakes and evaluating the processes researchers use for detection including dataset construction, metric evaluation, and reproducibility.
-In his free time, Kevin likes to play volleyball, disc golf, and board games with friends.
+Kevin graduated in 2025 with a PhD from the University of Florida under the advisement of Dr. Patrick Traynor.
+He previously earned a BS in Mechanical Engineering and an MS in Computer Science Engineering from UF.
+His research at the Florida Institute for Cybersecurity focused on detecting audio deepfakes and evaluating detection processes, including dataset construction, metric evaluation, and reproducibility.

 Indiana University Bloomington (IUB)